venomboss985/OpenFlame/README.md

 *Installation instructions have not been created yet*

+## User Guide

+*User guide has not been created yet*

 ## Issues

 This is effectively alpha firmware and as such, bugs are expected.
 If you do come across an issue attempting to set up, please write an issue with as much information as possible so I can help as best I can.
-A template is coming soon :TM:.
+A template is coming soon™.

 ## Contributing